Level: ⚫⚫⚫⚪⚪ Advanced

 object to a simple map.
 However, we cannot plot all data at the same time.
 Therefore, we need to select a time step and a variable that we want to look at.
 Here, we choose the year y2050

-and the variable ‘cropland’ again.
-In plotmap2
+and the variable primary forest again.
+In plotmap

 can also define the upper and lower boundary of the legend via legend_range